Executive Education Programmes designed to build capabilities in infocomm and digital business.

 Note: Institution code of NUS-ISS for TOEFL is 2432

 TOEFL and IELTS are only valid for five years after the test and the validity should not expire before the beginning of the application period for the coursework programme.

 All applicants are required to apply online for our graduate coursework programme.
 Please note that you will be redirected directly to NUS’ Online Application System.

-Note: Please pay your application fee (S$20.00) online via the Graduate Admission (GDA2) System.
+Note: Please pay your application fee (S$50.00) online via the Graduate Admission (GDA2) System.
 Print out a copy of the payment receipt and attach it with your application as proof of payment.
-Alternatively, you can also make payment in cheque or bank draft (made payable to “National University of Singapore”) and attach the Application Fee Form.

 Any further queries about payment, please contact us at firstname.lastname@example.org

 After submitting your application via the online Graduate Admission (GDA2) System, the completed online application form should be printed out and submitted to the School together with the supporting documents listed below.
 All documents which are to be submitted should preferably be in A4 size.
 All documents which are not in English must be accompanied by an official certified English translation.
 Omission of required information and documents may render the application void.

 You will be asked to produce the originals for verification during enrolment (if your application is successful).